 The Community Health track is an interdisciplinary course of study providing students with specialized training in public health promotion.
 Through coursework and community-based experiences, students learn to address factors in the broader social, economic, policy, and and built environments to improve the health of populations.
 In this track, students build, practice and research skills for population-level intervention, including program development, implementation and evaluation.
 The curriculum further offers opportunities to focus on health across the lifespan.
 Graduates of the Community Health track will be able to effectively recognize and assess health disparities, promote health equity, and mobilize resources for social change.

 Our programs emphasize teamwork, community outreach and collaboration among all members of society.
 Our students are challenged with engaged faculty who bring lifetime experiences into the classroom.
 Our faculty members serve on national accreditation boards, public health advisory groups, and professional organizations, as well as holding leadership positions in international public health institutions.
 We also take great pride on the diverse, high-quality internship opportunities available to students in every discipline

 We offer a Bachelor of Arts and a Bachelor of Science in health studies, a minor in community health, a Master of Science/Master of Arts in health studies, and a Graduate Certificate in Gerontology.
-We also offer a Master of Public Health in Health Promotion as part of the Oregon Master of Public Health program.
-The M.P.H. is a collaborative degree amongst Oregon Health & Science University and Portland State University.
+We also offer a Master of Public Health in Health Promotion as part of the OHSU-PSU School of Public Health program.
 There is also collaboration with our other partner schools in the College of Urban and Public Affairs.

-We invite you to use these pages to become better acquainted with the School of Community Health.
-I think you will find Portland State University to be the best urban university that engages in community service throughout its academic undertaking.
+We invite you to use these pages to become better acquainted with the OHSU-PSU School of Public Health.
 These opportunities will enrich your life and enhance your future job opportunities.
-Come and experience the Portland State University tradition of service, excellence, and success.